samigjonov/pizza-service/README.md

   - Viewing the menu
   - Adding the pizza to the cart
   - Checkouting (ordering the pizza)
-  - Switching the currency (between EUR and USD / Rate is loaded from external)
+  - Switching the currency (between EUR and USD / Rate is loaded from external API)
   - Authorization (you can view your order history only if you are authorized)

 #### Also implemented: